Vay55/AI_Email_Assistant/README.md

 * Vague prompts led to incorrect behavior (e.g., rewriting instead of summarizing)
 * Adding constraints like “one sentence” significantly improved output quality

-### 2. Tone and Length Control
+### 2. Output Stability

-* Without constraints, replies were inconsistent
-* Specifying tone and sentence limits produced more realistic outputs
+* Smaller models sometimes produced repetition or formatting issues
+* Post-processing (cleaning output) improved reliability

 ### 3. Rule-Based vs AI Reasoning

 * Rule-based systems are consistent but limited
 * LLMs handle context better but may vary in output
-* Combining both provides useful insights into system behavior
+* Combining both provides more insight into system behavior

-### 4. Self-Evaluation
+### 4. Multi-Step Processing

-* The model can critique its own responses
-* This enables a feedback loop for improving output quality without retraining
+* Reusing outputs enables more advanced workflows
+* Demonstrates how LLMs can be chained instead of used once

 ---

 ## Limitations

 * The model does not learn over time (no persistent training)
+* Output quality depends heavily on prompt design
+* Smaller models may produce unstable or repetitive outputs
 * Rule-based logic is limited to predefined keywords
-* Output quality depends heavily on prompt design

 ---

 ## Future Improvements

-* Convert to a web application (Streamlit)
+* Deploy the application online
-* Add persistent memory (file/database storage)
+* Add persistent memory (database storage)
+* Improve UI/UX further
-* Support multiple tones (casual, friendly, strict)
+* Support multiple tones (casual, formal, strict)
-* Add email classification (spam, important, etc.)
+* Add email classification (spam, priority, etc.)
+* Upgrade to more advanced models

 ---

 ## Conclusion

 This project demonstrates how LLMs can be integrated into structured systems to perform useful real-world tasks.
-By combining prompt engineering, rule-based logic, and multi-step workflows, the assistant surpasss simple text generation to provide more intelligent and flexible functionality.
+By combining prompt engineering, rule-based logic, output processing, and multi-step workflows, the assistant goes beyond simple text generation to provide more controlled and practical functionality.

+---

+## Status

+✔ Completed
+✔ Fully functional
+✔ Available on GitHub